peterkuma/ccbrowse/README.md

 Configuration options:

     driver  "sqlite"
-    src     filesystem path of the database file select  SQL query to retrieve object by its coordinates insert  SQL query to insert object
+    src     Filesystem path of the database file select  SQL query to retrieve object by its coordinates insert  SQL query to insert object
-    init    list of SQL queries for initialization of an empty database
+    init    List of SQL queries for initialization of an empty database

 ### HTree storage